Executive stock option exercise with full and partial information on a drift change point: The partial information ESO problem

-The second term on the right-hand-side of (\ref{eq:PhirepX}) is the awkward history-dependent term which makes numerical solution of the partial information ESO problem difficult.
-We will develop a numerical approximation for the partial information problem in Section \ref{sec:approx}.
-For $\lambda=0$, we see that $\Phi$ becomes a deterministic function of the current stock price, and this feature was exploited by D{\'e}camps et al \cite{dmv05,dmv09}, Klein \cite{klein09} and Ekstr{\"o}m and Lu \cite{el11}.
-See also Ekstr{\"o}m and Lindberg \cite{ekstrom-lindberg}.
-This reduction results in simpler computations than we require in Section \ref{sec:approx}.
+The second term on the right-hand-side of \eqref{eq:PhirepX} is the awkward history-dependent term which makes numerical solution of the partial information ESO problem difficult.
+For $\lambda=0$, we see that $\Phi$ becomes a deterministic function of the current stock price, and this limit corresponds to a simpler model in which an unknown drift is assumed to take one of two values, but the agent is unsure which value pertains in reality, and so filtering is used to estimate the drift.
+A number of papers have used such a model and exploited the absence of path-dependence to reduce the dimension of the problem (see D{\'e}camps et al.~\cite{dmv05,dmv09}, Klein \cite{klein09}, and Ekstr{\"o}m and co-authors \cite{el11,el13,ev19}).
+This simplification is not available to us, so the partial information problem is potentially more challenging to solve numerically.